-- A. Review the process of conducting a community-based needs assessment - B. Explore methodologies for engaging communities in the identification of priority health problems - C. Examine community risk and protective factors - D. Expose students to the role and responsibilities of an entry level public health practitioner/educator in a public health agency - E. Examine the ways in which theoretical concepts are applied to the realities of the field of public health/health education - F. Explore strategies for communicating with, and working with, public health/health education professionals - G. Provide the opportunity for self-reflection regarding career goals and lifelong learning
+- 1. Expose students to the role and responsibilities of an entry level public health practitioner/educator in a public health agency - 2.
+Examine the ways in which theoretical concepts are applied to the realities of the field of public health - 3.
+Explore strategies for communicating with, and working with, public health professionals - 4.
+Provide the opportunity to improve public speaking and audience management skills - 5.
+Provide the opportunity for self-reflection regarding career goals and lifelong learning